VincentChoi33/Hello-World/README.md

 ## Step 4
 ### Pull request

-Pull Requests are the heart of collaboration on GitHub.
+Pull Requests is important for collaboration on GitHub.

 When you open a pull request,

 you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.

-Pull requests show diffs, or differences, of the content from both branches.
+Pull requests show differences, of the content from both branches.

 The changes, additions, and subtractions are shown in green and red.